studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ## Frontend-Backend Interaction

-- `wp-load.php` is loaded in the frontend allowing you use the wordpress ecosystem like plugins, customs fonctions, etc. inner your frontend.
+- `wp-load.php` is loaded in the frontend allowing you use the WordPress ecosystem like plugins, customs fonctions, etc. inner your frontend.
 - We render server-side the childrens of the `<head>` element and the attributes of its parent (the `<html>` element).
 React Helmet then takes over.
 - We server-side data injecting routes in `src > back > theme > function.php`.
 After, routes are mounted in `src > front > js > App.jsx`.
 - Use `SYSTEM.ajaxPath` for call the `admin-ajax.php` of wordpress. `ajaxRequests` function is ready in `src > back > theme > function.php`.